liesel-devs/smoothcon/README.md

 - The API cannot be considered stable.
 If you depend on this package, pin the version.
 - Testing has not been extensive as of now.
 Please check and verify!
+- Smoothcon is currently tested only for simple, univariate bases.
+For tensor products or markov random fields, you will need to be very careful and know what you are doing.
 - There is currently no documentation beyond this readme.

 In any case, this package comes with no warranty or guarantees.